mauricioaniche/repodriller/README.md

 You can get the list of modified files, as well as their diffs and current source code.
 To that, all you have to do is to get the list of _Modification_s that exists inside _Commit_.

-A _Commit_ contains a hash, a committer (name and email), an author (name, and email) a message, the date, a list of its parent hashes (if it' a merge commit, the commit has two parents), and the list of modification.
+A _Commit_ contains a hash, a committer (name and email), an author (name, and email) a message, the date, a list of its parent hashes (if it's a merge commit, the commit has two parents), and the list of modification.

 _(Due to backwards compatibility, the `getParent()` method returns the first parent hash only.
 Use `getParents()` to get both parents.)_